What is a Persuasive Speech

 Then, provide a well-reasoned response to refute these opposing views, demonstrating the strength and credibility of your own position.

-The conclusion is where you wrap up your speech by summarizing your main points and restating your thesis.
+The speech ending is where you wrap up your speech by summarizing your main points and restating your thesis.

 Consider including a call to action in your conclusion to motivate your audience to take a specific step or support your cause.
 A strong conclusion should provide a clear sense of closure, emphasizing the key takeaways from your speech.